NguyenSonhoa/SellGUI/README.md

 - **⚙️ EssentialsX Integration** - Use existing Essentials prices
 - **🎨 Fully Customizable** - Custom model data, commands, messages
 - **📊 Permission-based Bonuses** - Multipliers and flat bonuses
+- **💰 EVALUATION** - Set your random item price, and make player evaluation random it in GUI.
 - **🔒 Secure & Safe** - No item duplication, automatic backups

 ## 🚀 What's New in This Version?